kshutkin/package-build/create-pkgbld/DESIGN.md

 officially offers for installation.
 The registry contains names, package specifiers, versions, descriptions, and tags.
 Extension implementation code is downloaded to the internal cache only when it is selected.

-### Legacy project registry

-The optional `.pkgbld-extensions.json` file in a project.
-It registers additional extensions or overrides official entries.
-Project-registry packages must already be resolvable from the project and are not downloaded to the internal cache automatically.
-This file exists in the current implementation;
-the target design replaces it with direct package addition and the project lock file described below.

 ### Project lock